AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/sync-status.md

    ## Sync Errors Tab {#sync-errors-tab}

-   &nbsp;Browse,&nbsp;search, or export leads (and other objects) that failed to synchronize with details such as operation, direction, error code and error message.
+    Browse, search, or export leads (and other objects) that failed to synchronize with details such as operation, direction, error code and error message.

    ![](assets/image2016-5-19-10-3a26-3a35.png)